Explanations, Fairness, and Appropriate Reliance in Human-AI Decision-Making: Introduction

 This, \textbf{third,} has implications for distributive fairness: by prompting reliance behavior that either counters or reinforces societal stereotypes embedded in AI recommendations, $(i)$ explanations that highlight gendered words led to a \emph{decrease} in error rate disparities (i.e., fostering distributive fairness), whereas $(ii)$ explanations that highlight task-relevant words led to an \emph{increase} in error rate disparities (i.e., hindering distributive fairness).
 These findings emphasize the need to differentiate between improved distributive fairness that is driven by a shift in the types of errors vs. improvements that are driven by humans' ability to override mistaken AI recommendations.

 \textbf{Fourth}, we confirm prior works' findings by observing that people's fairness perceptions are significantly lower when explanations highlight gendered words compared to task-relevant words, and empirically show that people override significantly more AI recommendations when their fairness perceptions are low.
-However, we observe that perceptions solely relate to the quantity of overrides and do \emph{not} correlate with an ability to discern correct and wrong AI recommendations.
+However, we observe that perceptions solely relate to the quantity of overrides and do \emph{not} correlate with an ability to discern correct and incorrect AI recommendations.
 Hence, fairness perceptions are only a meaningful proxy for distributive fairness when it is desirable to override the AI based on its use of sensitive features.
-However, prior research has shown that the idea of ``fairness through unawareness'' is neither a necessary nor sufficient condition for distributive fairness~\citep{apfelbaum2010blind,kleinberg2018algorithmic,dwork2012fairness,pedreshi2008discrimination,corbett2018measure,nyarko2021breaking}.
+However, prior research has shown that the idea of ``fairness through unawareness,'' which deems an AI system to be fair if it does not make use of information that is evidently indicative of a person’s demographics, is neither a necessary nor sufficient condition for distributive fairness~\citep{apfelbaum2010blind,kleinberg2018algorithmic,dwork2012fairness,pedreshi2008discrimination,corbett2018measure,nyarko2021breaking}.